 - In-transit Items when discharged, items may generate a notice to say that they should be transited to another library.
 These items are then assumed to be In-Transit and should be sent to the destination library indicated unless they are unavailable to fill the hold, in which case they should be marked as missing or checked out to a No Transit User.
-A library should regularly check their Pending Transit lists to ensure patron hold requests are processed promptly. - Clean Holds Shelf List to avoid items sitting uncollected on a library's holds shelf indefinitely when holds expire a report is sent to the library's Gmail address called the Clean Holds Shelf List.
-This should be checked daily and items appearing on it should be discharged and sent to their destination library. - Item Renewal -the circulating library's circulation policy is the one that determines the length of check out and the number of renewals available.
-However, It should be remembered that items with holds shall not be renewed, libraries should not renew another library's item more than 4 times without permission from the owning library and holds should not be available for pickup for more than 14 days without permission from the owning library. - New Materials Item Types libraries may restrict the sharing of their new materials to only their own patrons by assigning them to the Non-system Holds New Materials Item Types, but items may only be held in these Item Types for a maximum of 12 months (or the length of the current academic year for schools).
+A library should regularly check their Hold Pickup Lists to ensure patron hold requests are processed promptly. - Clean Holds Shelf List to avoid items sitting uncollected on a library's holds shelf indefinitely when holds expire, a report called the Clean Holds Shelf List is sent to the library's IONOS email address (system\code@members.librariesofrsa.org).

+This should be checked daily and items appearing on it should be discharged and reshelved locally or sent to their next destination library.

+- Item Renewal -the circulating library's circulation map rules are the ones that determines the length of check out and the number of renewals available.
+However, please remember that items with holds shall not be renewed, libraries should not renew another library's item more than 4 times without permission from the owning library, and holds should not be available for pickup for more than 14 days without permission from the owning library. - New Materials Item Types libraries may restrict the sharing of their new materials to only their own patrons by assigning them to the non-holdable New Materials Item Types.
+Items may only be cataloged in these Item Types for a maximum of 12 months (or the length of the current academic year for schools).
 After 13 months, RSA staff will bulk convert items assigned to these Item Types, so they are available to fill holds for all RSA Member users.
-Libraries are not required to use the New Materials Item Types and are free to convert items assigned to these Item Types at any time prior to the 12-month limit.

-- Fine Block Limits member libraries agree to a standard cumulative fine block limit of no more than \$20.00 to ensure that fines are not a punitive measure but instead "facilitate the free flow of information". - Receipt of Damaged Material It is an unfortunate consequence of sharing materials that occasionally they are damaged.
+Libraries are not required to use the New Materials Item Types and are free to convert items assigned to these Item Types at any time prior to the 12-month limit. - Fine Block Limits member libraries agree to a standard cumulative fine block limit of no more than \$20.00 to ensure that fines are not a punitive measure but instead "facilitate the free flow of information". - Damaged Materials It is an unfortunate consequence of sharing materials that occasionally they are damaged.
 The policy provides a procedure for dealing with another library's material when it is damaged either in delivery or by the patron.
 Libraries must not repair another library's material.
-The item owning library will absorb the cost of an item damaged and not paid for by a patron of another library, as they would with their own items.
+The item-owning library will absorb the cost of an item damaged and not paid for by a patron of another library, as they would with their own items.